I beg to move,

 I agree with what the right hon. and learned Gentleman is saying.
 He mentioned discrimination.
 It is right that religions can be criticised, but I am sure he will agree that when certain sections of the media tell blatant lies about Muslims, media discussion of Islam becomes worrisome.

-I often read in newspapers things about Islam which I know from my own experience—I am a trustee of the Oxford Centre for Islamic Studies—to be inaccurate.
+I often read in newspapers things about Islam that I know from my own experience—I am a trustee of the Oxford Centre for Islamic Studies—to be inaccurate.
 Of course, we must also acknowledge, as, indeed, the hon.
 Member for Birmingham, Perry Barr did, that Islam is not a homogenous practice.
 It is extremely diverse, just as is Christianity or, for that matter, Judaism.
 There will be areas of practice and criticism within the faith itself.
-As we know from the events in the middle east and the hostility between Shia and Sunni, a deep division, or indeed hostility towards groups who are considered to be heretical, such as Ahmadiyyans, is a real issue.
+As we know from the events in the middle east and the hostility between Shi’a and Sunni, a deep division, or indeed hostility towards groups who are considered to be heretical, such as Ahmadiyyans, is a real issue.

 Both my right hon. and learned Friend and I have a strong relationship with our local Ahmadiyya communities.
 I think it is worth drawing attention to the role that they play in trying to combat Islamophobia, which, in my opinion, has absolutely no place in any political party or any element of our society in a modern Britain.
 I pay tribute to the many Members who support the work that is done day in, day out on the streets of our country.